Bronze Casting Tours & the Lost Wax Process

 Bring your camera and don't be afraid to ask questions.

-This exclusive workshop is offered as an educational service to those that have paid admission into the history center.
+This exclusive workshop is offered as an educational service to those that have paid admission into

 The Lost Wax Process

 - The artist's completed sculpture is taken to the foundry where it is photographed and measured.

 - The clay is then cut into pieces, depending on how the resulting molds will best pick up the

 detail and receive the wax and metal poured into it.
 These molds—made of silicone rubber—are